Udriște Năsturel: Downfall and assassination

-His last known published work was another preface for a sermon anthology, which came out in 1649.
+Năsturel's last known published work was another preface for a sermon anthology, which came out in 1649.
 It is addressed to the monks of Mount Athos, containing Năsturel's ideas "on generosity".
 The text is rated by Nicolescu as a "small treatise", while Negrici argues that it is not at all worthy of that title, being "in fact a few pages long".

-Năsturel lost his first-born in 1652.
+He lost his first-born in 1652.
 Mateiaș died in the princely home, after having freed the peasants and slaves living on all his personal properties.
 A letter by Prince Matei records the princely couple's "great distress".
 However, when he began searching for a new heir, he omitted Radu Toma and focused on Mihai, orphaned son of the former Prince Nicolae Pătrașcu, then on Istratie Leurdeanu, and finally on Diicul Buicescul.

 This period coincided with mounting political troubles, introduced after a war with Moldavia: victorious but wounded, Prince Matei faced a Seimeni rebellion stoked by the pretender Constantin Șerban.
 Princess Elena died in August 1653, shortly after having helped avert a more serious crisis.
 She left her personal estate to her surviving godson.
 Năsturel authored Mateiaș's rhyming epitaph.
 His last work in Romanian, it is seen by Theodorescu as "conventional and so very bland", largely an adaptation of Baroque dedications.
 Also according to Theodorescu, Năsturel brought into the country the sculptor Elias Nicolai, who carved the sarcophagus hosting Mateiaș's remains and the epitaph.
 The Logothete led a more obscure existence during the final stage of Matei Basarab's reign and beyond.
 The Prince died in early 1654, allowing Constantin Șerban to take the throne.
 Năsturel continued to serve as a diplomat and, in spring 1656, was sent on a state visit to Moldavia and the Cossack Hetmanate.
 As noted by historian Petronel Zahariuc, during his stay in Iași he may have helped draft the Slavonic writ whereby Gheorghe Ștefan reestablished the Vasilian College; its linguistic intricacies have long presented a challenge for Romanian translators.